rodneyshupe/Cookbook/Recipes/Baking-Breads.rst

    remains, about 2 minutes, scraping down bowl as needed.
 Increase speed to medium and knead until dough is smooth and elastic and clears sides of bowl, about 8 minutes.
-3. Reduce speed to low and add provolone, prosciutto, pepperoni, capicola, and pepper.
+3. Reduce speed to low and add provolone (if using), prosciutto, pepperoni, capicola, and pepper.
 Continue to knead until combined, about 2 minutes longer (some meats and cheese may not be fully incorporated into dough at this point; this is OK).
 Transfer dough and any errant pieces of meats and cheese to lightly floured counter and knead by hand to evenly incorporate meats and cheese into dough, about 1 minute.
 4. Form dough into smooth, round ball and place seam side down in lightly greased large bowl.
 Cover tightly with plastic wrap and let dough rise at room temperature until doubled in size, about 1 1/2 hours.